NP-Dat/quiz-generating-app/README.md

 - Modern, friendly quiz UI with scoring, review mode, and progress tracking.
 - Quiz list is loaded from MongoDB through the Express API instead of local JSON files.
 - Dedicated upload screen for adding new quizzes; drop a `.json` file and it is pushed to MongoDB.
+- **Question Bank**: Browse topics, click questions to reveal answers and patterns—perfect for short-answer study.
-- Backend exposes `GET /api/quizzes` and `POST /api/quizzes` for fetching and inserting/updating quiz documents.
+- Backend exposes REST APIs for both quizzes and question banks.

 ## Quiz JSON File Format